showkoth/SpamDetector/README.md

   - The training set contains emails from various sources, ensuring exposure to a wide range of spam tactics.
   - The validation set contains a mix of seen and unseen patterns to assess generalization.
-The training set is enriched with metadata (sender info, timestamps, header anomalies) to aid in feature extraction.
-The validation set retains this structure but contains distinct email samples not seen during training.
-The spam emails are from multiple senders, often from fraudulent domains.And the benign emails include emails from verified organizations (e.g., corporate communications from Enron).
+  - The spam emails are from multiple senders, often from fraudulent domains.
+And the benign emails include emails from verified organizations (e.g., corporate communications from Enron).

 - **Average Words Per Email:**
   - Phishing Emails: ~120 words